aphcore/Cloudflare-Turnstile-Bypass/README.md

 # Cloudflare-Turnstile-Bypass

+### Realmz.io now has dynamic attack detection, shifting to a more secure CAPTCHA solution when an attack is detected.

 #### Proof of Concept bypass method to obtain captcha tokens on Realmz.io in order to authenticate illegitimate connections.
 #### Tested on Realmz.io with its founder before their swap away from Turnstile.